tauri-apps/plugins-workspace/plugins/biometric/README.md

 ![biometric](https://github.com/tauri-apps/plugins-workspace/raw/v2/plugins/biometric/banner.png)

 Prompt the user for biometric authentication on Android and iOS.
-Also allows to use assymetric  key protected
+Also allows to use assymetric cryptography with the keys protected by biometric authentication.

 | Platform | Supported |
 | -------- | --------- |